ClubNix/Josix/README.md

 error_file = error_file
 ```

-> the "blagues_api" token is not required to launch the bot, it's for the `joke` command (french jokes only).
+> The "blagues_api" token is not required to launch the bot, it's for the `joke` command (french jokes only). <br>
-> the home, logs, log/error_file fields are here to get logs and get nothing in your terminal
+> The home, logs, log/error_file fields are here to get logs and get nothing in your terminal

 - Run the bot :
 `python3 josix.py`